Seek a rehab referral, find out about detox, and learn about narcotic treatment timelines all in one place.

 Narcotic drug addiction is a problem plaguing our society, the world over.
 From America to the USSR, we are struggling to combat our addictions to painkillers.
 Narcotic drug abuse is killing as many as 70,000 of us annually.
 In America, the CDC have gone so far as to label the problem ‘an epidemic’ and it’s no better here in the UK[i].

 How can we spot a narcotic addiction in a loved one?
 How can we get treatment before we overdose?
 This page will explore all there is to know about narcotic drug addiction, so you can be forewarned and forearmed.

 Narcotics (Painkillers) are often prescribed initially by a doctor to treat pain a patient might be experiencing.
 If you or a loved one is suffering from a narcotics addiction, it can have long-lasting health effects.
-Help4Addiction can help you overcome this addiction and stop the dependency you may feel.
+If your problem is with opioids, then we have a specific page that can help you.

-Narcotics is another word to describe painkillers or opiates.
-Narcotics prevent pain.
+For the most part, narcotics prevent pain.
 They work through binding themselves to your nervous system’s pain receptors, which blocks the pain signals.
 A lot of people are prescribed narcotics by their doctor when they have been experiencing a form of severe pain and other types of pain relievers are not effective.
-This may have happened to you, which may have lead you on a path to addiction.
+This may have happened to you, which may have led you on a path to addiction.
 This is what happens with a lot of people.

 There are both legal and illegal narcotics.
 The most common illegal narcotics are opium, heroin, and any medications that are taken outside of the doctor’s prescription recommendations.